ivanvoitovych/viewi-reactphp-demo/README.md

 ```

 In ReactPHP, response by default implements `Psr\Http\Message\ResponseInterface`, therefore the content is always a string (html or json).
-But if you want to use typed function arguments inside for callbacks from HttpClient requests (see example), it's recommended to use `RawJsonResponse` declared in `App\Message\RawJsonResponse.php`
+But if you want to use typed function arguments inside of callbacks from HttpClient requests (see example), it's recommended to use `RawJsonResponse` declared in `App\Message\RawJsonResponse.php`

 ```php
 $http->get('/api/posts/45')->then(